ottokruse/s3-spa-upload/README.md

 ### Clean-up old files

-To also clean up old files, specify '--delete' as the last parameter.
-This will delete *all* files in the bucket that are not included in the current upload (**do** ensure you really want this):
+To also clean up old files, use the --delete option.
+This will delete all files in the bucket that are not included in the current upload (limited to the supplied prefix, see below):

     s3-spa-upload dist-dir my-s3-bucket-name --delete